Joe Pye Weed 101 – How & why to grow this native plant?

-Joe Pye Weed is a wonderful flower which everyone wants in their garden to attract the birds.
+Joe Pye Weed is a wonderful flower that everyone wants in their garden to attract birds.
 The large plume of pinkish lavender flowers at the top attracts many species of wildlife.
 This wildflower grows up to a height of 7 feet.
 People usually ask different questions about this special flower.
 Let’s see and answer these questions to help people.

 Table of Content

 - Five species of wild Eutrochium (Joe Pye Weed) in North America

 - Why should you grow Joe Pye Weed?